 Current Liabilities and Accruals

-All liabilities due in less than a year represent bank overdraft facilities.
-The liabilities related to R-Logistic have an interest between 7.25% and 9% per annum.
+All liabilities due in less than a year represent bank overdraft facilities, that are renewed regularly on an annual basis.
+The liabilities related to R-Logistic have an interest rate between 3% and 9% per annum.

 NOTE 13.
 PROVISIONS